Digital-Geography/Master_Thesis_Knabe/README.md

 The temporal and spatial analysis was preformed by two individual models.

 ## File descriptions
+**Aedes_albopictus_presence_Graz.gif:** Visualized time series of the predicted spatio-temporal presence in Graz, Austria
-MosAl_explo_prepro.ipynb: Data preparation and exploration of Mosquito Alert data (presences and sampling effort) Workflow.png: Flow chart to describe the individual steps of the spatio-temporal analysis
+**MosAl_explo_prepro.ipynb:** Data preparation and exploration of Mosquito Alert data (presences and sampling effort)
+**Workflow.png:** Flow chart to describe the individual steps of the spatio-temporal analysis